DevExpress/testcafe/docs/articles/documentation/reference/plugin-api/reporter.md

 Key                               | Value
 ----------------------------------| ------------------------------------------------
-The&nbsp;quarantine&nbsp;attempt's&nbsp;number. |  The object that provides information about the attempt.
+The&nbsp;quarantine&nbsp;attempt's&nbsp;number. |  The object with information about the attempt.
 The object has the boolean `passed` property that specifies if the test passed in the current attempt.

 ## reportTaskDone